 Need Based Scholarship for Adult Students

-1) A letter of interest (1-2 pages) that outlines your goals, needs, and which specific class you’d like to take and why.
+1) A letter of interest (1 page maximum) that outlines your goals, needs, and which specific class you’d like to take and why.

+Incomplete or late applications will not be reviewed.
 Awards will be dependent on class selected, need, and availability of funds.
-Women, people of color, individuals with disabilities, and LGBTQ individuals are strongly encouraged to apply.